Gambley1/yandex-eats-clone/README.md

 ## Getting Started

 This project is built using Flutter with Dart programming language.
 It has over 10 screens and a lot of functionals.
+It uses custom backend server, based on Dart using Dart Frog package.

 ![alt text](https://i.postimg.cc/JnDCG5Q6/Papa-Burger-food-delivery-app-Preview.png)